Kanfishegel/kanfishegel.github.io/index.md

 My name is **Yanfei Zhu**.

-I am a master's student in mathematics at the University of Wisconsin–Madison.
+I received my M.A. in Mathematics from the University of Wisconsin–Madison in May 2026.
+My research interests include equivariant homotopy theory, homological stability, and differential topology.

 **Email:** <a href="mailto:kanfischegel@gmail.com">kanfischegel@gmail.com</a>